Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us004/01.requirements-engineering/Readme.md

 **From the specifications document:**

->   Each collaborator has a set of skills that enable him to perform/take on certain tasks/responsabilities.
+>   Each collaborator has a set of skills that enables him to perform/take on certain tasks/responsabilities.

 >   The skills atributed to each collaborator are crucial in the team formation process.